trinodb/trino.io/_posts/2022-10-31-trino-summit-2022-teaser-3.md

 * *Yathindranath Peddyshetty, Software engineer at Apple*

-### Enterprise ready Trino at Bloomberg: One Giant Leap Toward Data Mesh!
+### Enterprise-ready Trino at Bloomberg: One Giant Leap Toward Data Mesh!

 Enterprises like Bloomberg love Trino.
 It allows us to embrace the data mesh with ease.
 Providing Trino as a service in a highly available, configurable, and